Types of Donations

 An autologous donation requires an Autologous Request Form completed and signed by a physician.
-An appointment is required and your donation must occur at least 30 days prior and no less than one week before your scheduled medical procedure.
+An appointment is required and your donation must occur at least 30 days prior and no less than 5 days before your scheduled medical procedure.

 A physician and/or patient may specify a list of people (directed donors) to donate blood for his/her use during a scheduled surgery or medical procedure.
 The unit is reserved for that specific patient’s use.